w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Parachain Phase

-In the parachain phase a para-validator establishes connection with a collator, which proposes a candidate block together with its Proof.of-Validity (PoV) to that para-validator.
+In the parachain phase some validators are assigned to parachains by the **Validator Assignment** routine (these validators are called para-validators).
+Para-validators establish connection with collators, which propose candidate blocks together with Proof-of-Validity (PoV) to para-validators via the **Collator Distribution** subsystem.

-A para-validator needs to check if the candidate block follows the [state transition](../learn/learn-parachains.md#state-transitions) rules of the parachain.
+Para-validators participate in the **Candidate Backing** subsystem.
+A para-validator needs to check if the candidate block follows the
+[state transition](../learn/learn-parachains.md#state-transitions) rules of the parachain.
 Because states are stored within Merke trees, a para-validator can verify state transitions without having access to the entire state, but it needs: